The Golf Swing Basics of the Rotary Swing Tour (RST)

 However, it’s not the “what” that sets the RST apart from other swing systems, it’s the two “hows”—how to move and how to practice—that help my students improve fast and make it last.

-Be sure to check out “Why Our System's Unique” to understand this groundbreaking approach to golf instruction.
+Be sure to check out “Why Our Golf Swing Improvement System's Unique” to understand this groundbreaking approach to golf instruction.

-If you plan to swing safely and efficiently, it is crucial to start with a setup that puts you in a safe, strong position known as neutral joint alignment.
+If you plan to swing safely and efficiently, it is crucial to start with the golf swing basics.
+You need a setup that puts you in a safe, strong position known as neutral joint alignment.

 As with all parts of the RST, our instruction tells you exactly how to get into this position, including the position of your feet, hips, shoulder blades, elbows, hands and more.